304 North Cardinal St.

 Dahlia ‘Natal’ is a stunning dark red dahlia variety.
 The ball-shaped crimson blooms are generally about 2½” wide.
 The Natal Dahlia is a great choice for the flower garden as these burgundy blooms make fantastic cut flowers.

 Dahlia ‘Red Infusion’ is a low-growing dahlia variety.
 The flowers tend to be all red when they first open, aging to develop white tips.
-Red Infusion Dahlia flowers grow to about 3″-4″ wide each on a plant that grows about 24″ tall.
+Red Infusion Dahlia flowers grow to about 3″-4″ wide each on a plant about 24″ tall.

 Crève Coeur Dahlia is a stunning Semi-Cactus-type red dahlia variety.
 This variety is considered a dinner plate type, with large blooms generally in the range of 8″-10″ wide.
 The Crève Coeur Dahlia is given the classification number 0206.